nats-io/nats-architecture-and-design/adr/ADR-43.md

   if (not in hold pattern)
       check the user's queue using pollTime
       if there is something...
-        if it's the drain maker, we are done else
+        if it's the drain marker, we are done else
           publish async (with retry config if provided) notify listener to indicate published